forgebach/forgebach.github.io/about/index.md

 *Education* :

-* Duke University, MSc in Particle Physics
+* Duke University, M.Sc. in Particle Physics
-* University of Science and Technology in China, B.Sc in Applied Physics
+* University of Science and Technology in China, B.Sc. in Applied Physics

 *Projects*